 Globally, the species targeted on the high seas vary by area and fishing fleet.
 Some of the most extensive high-seas fisheries are pelagic fisheries catching highly migratory tunas, billfishes and sharks (defined under UNCLOS Annex 1).
-Currently, five conventions or agreements have been established to manage such species and species groups; Australia is party to three of these:
+Currently, 5 treaties have been established to manage such species and species groups; Australia is party to 3 of these:

 - Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean

 - Convention for the Conservation of Southern Bluefin Tuna